keuller/gserver/README.md

 To run the utility, we recommend you copy the specific version of operating system (located at ```dist``` folder) and put inside ```/usr/local/bin``` (Linux and OSX) or ```c:\windows\system32``` for Windows.

+Note: In case of Linux or OSX, maybe you need to set permission mode ```chmod +x gserver``` to execution.

 Run
 ----
 To run the server, just type in your terminal:
 ```
 $ gserver
 ```

-You will get an output like this:
+You will get the output like this:
 ```
 $ gserver
 Go Server version 1.0.0